yash1610/yash1610.dev/README.md

-yash1610.dev website built using Jekyll uses a custom made theme
+yash1610.dev website built using Jekyll uses a self made custom theme

+It also has alot of personal things, that I still need to remove from the repo

 Requirements